 - ½ tsp chilli powder

-- 2 large chicken breasts, cooked and shredded (approximately 3 cups shredded chicken)
+- 3 cups shredded chicken (either 2 large chicken breasts, cooked and shredded or a rotisserie chicken)

 - 3 large zucchini